 A long peninsula that juts out between the Gulf of Mexico, the Atlantic Ocean and the Straits of Florida, Florida has the longest coastline in the lower 48 states, approximately 1,350 miles, and is the only state that borders both the Gulf of Mexico and the Atlantic Ocean.
 The climate varies from subtropical in the north to tropical in the south.

 Florida Golf Communities: A Top 10 State for Retirees

 Kiplinger named Florida the No. 10 best state for retirement based on its having no state income tax, no estate tax, no inheritance tax and the winter weather can’t be beat.
 Florida does have a sales tax of 6%.
 Besides being popular for vacationers and retirees, Florida is also known for its amusement parks, orange crops and the Kennedy Space Center.

 Golf Digest ranks Florida the No. 1 state in the U.S. for golf and, in turn, it is the top state for golf communities.
-It has more golf courses (1,042) than any other state and the weather is nearly golf-perfect year round.
+Florida golf communities offer more golf layouts (1,042) than any other state and the weather is nearly golf-perfect year round.
 The state hosts four PGA Tour events at public-access courses: PGA National, Trump National Doral, Innisbrook and Bay Hill which was Arnold Palmer’s home course.

 An impressive triumvirate of golf’s greatest players–Jack Nicklaus, Tiger Woods and Rory McIlroy – all live there.
 Other sports that enjoy an international reputation in the Sunshine State include tennis, auto racing and water sports.